-Due to the indiscriminate manner in which napalm is frequently used and the suffering it causes, the international community has largely condemned the use of the incendiary napalm as a weapon of war.150 In 1996, the United Nations Sub-Commission on Human Rights grouped napalm as "a weapon of mass destruction or with indiscriminate effects" whose use is "incompatible with human rights and humanitarian law."

-Despite the international condemnation of the use of napalm, the U.S. has used a functional equivalent - Mark-77 - since 2003.
-Initially, the U.S. government denied using napalm, stating that new reports to the contrary were "patently false."
-The U.S. even misinformed its closest allies.
-In fact, the British armed forces minister Adam Ingram stated, "No napalm has been used by coalition forces in Iraq either during the war-fighting phase or since."
-Mr. Ingram clarified in a later statement that this included the napalm like Mark-77 bombs.
-However, in June 2005, Mr. Ingram drafted a retraction letter, reversing his earlier position and confirming that coalition forces had in fact used Mark-77 bombs in Iraq.
-In this letter, the minister claimed he had been "misinformed" by the U.S. and that the 1st Marine Expeditionary Force used Mark-77 bombs during initial invasion of Iraq between March 31 and April 2, 2003.
+Due to the indiscriminate manner in which napalm is frequently used and the suffering it causes, the international community has largely condemned the use of the incendiary napalm as a weapon of war.150 In 1996, the United Nations Sub-Commission on Human Rights grouped napalm as "a weapon of mass destruction or with indiscriminate effects" whose use is "incompatible with human rights and humanitarian law."151 denied using napalm, stating that new reports to the contrary were "patently false."153 The U.S. even misinformed its closest allies.
+In fact, the British armed forces minister Adam Ingram stated, "No napalm has been used by coalition forces in Iraq either during the war-fighting phase or since."154 Mr. Ingram clarified in a later statement that this included the napalm like Mark-77 bombs.155 However, in June 2005, Mr. Ingram drafted a retraction letter, reversing his earlier position and confirming that coalition forces had in fact used Mark-77 bombs in Iraq.156 In this letter, the minister claimed he had been "misinformed" by the U.S. and that the 1st Marine Expeditionary Force used Mark-77 bombs during initial invasion of Iraq between March 31 and April 2, 2003.157